apache/zeppelin/docs/interpreter/spark.md

 ```
 $ ./bin/zeppelin-daemon.sh start
-There is no local Spark binary in /ZEPPELIN_HOME/local-spark
+For using Spark interpreter in local mode(without external Spark installation), Spark binary needs to be downloaded.
 Do you want to download a latest version of Spark binary?
 (Y/N):
 ```